This primary

 available when zoomed on a disk track.
-Parameters
+Figure 1.
+Syntax

 of data.
 Same as FIRST, except that